 Futures options can be a low-risk way to approach the futures markets.
 Many new traders start by trading futures options instead of straight futures contracts.
 There is less risk and volatility when buying options compared with futures contracts.
 Many professional traders only trade options.
 Before you can trade futures options, it is important to understand the basics.

 An option is the right, not the obligation, to buy or sell a futures contract at a designated strike price for a particular time.
-Buying options allow one to take a long or short position and speculate on if the price of a futures contract will go higher or lower.
-There are two main types of options: calls and puts.
+Buying options allows a trader to speculate on changes in the price of a futures contract.
+This is accomplished by purchasing call or put options.

 The purchase of a call option is a long position, a bet that the underlying futures price will move higher.
 For example, if one expects corn futures to move higher, they might buy a corn call option.
 The purchase of a put option is a short position, a bet that the underlying futures price will move lower.
 For example, if one expects soybean futures to move lower, they might buy a soybean put option.